 Big Meals and Blood Sugar

 Your blood sugar response can start within 15 minutes for a meal full of simple carbs, and can linger for up to two hours.
 When you have an especially large meal, you can supply your body with more blood sugar than you need.
 A big, starchy meal can raise your blood sugar levels twice as high as a healthier, more balanced meal.
 In healthy people, the pancreas takes care of this temporary elevation of blood sugar within an hour or two by parsing out extra doses of insulin.
-However, for people who are insulin resistant, pre-diabetic or diabetic, repeated overproduction of insulin in response to large meals starts a vicious cycle that ultimately the pancreas can't keep up with.
+However, for people who are insulin resistant or have pre-diabetes or diabetes, repeated overproduction of insulin in response to large meals starts a vicious cycle that ultimately the pancreas can't keep up with.
 As a result, blood sugar builds up and stays up.

 Another cycle is created when you lose control of your blood sugar: hunger for more big meals.
 The first time you have an especially large meal, your insulin response can bring down your glucose levels so low that you want to eat more because your body thinks it's starving.
 This effect is exaggerated as you get older, according to a group of Tufts University researchers in the "Journal of Gerontology."
 In their experiment, older people who ate large meals of between 2,000 and 4,000 calories had more extreme blood sugar responses, and it took longer for their blood sugar to return to normal.
 Moreover, their poor blood sugar control impaired their ability to control their food intake.